Sartaglo/tournamentorganizer/README.md

 [...]
 ```

-Adds the given teams, each on its own line, to the current round, so that they
+Adds the given teams, each on its own line, to next round, so that they will be
-will be part of the current round's next room generation.
+part of next round's next room generation.

 ```
 unadvance <roomNumber>